Moose Hide Campaign

 Grounded in Indigenous teachings, the campaign’s symbol—the moose hide pin—represents a personal commitment to honour, respect and protect women and children.
 Over three million pins have been shared to spark dialogue and action across Canada.

-Pick up a pin at one of the on-campus locations below, and wear it proudly to show your support and start conversations.
+Pick up a Moose Hide pin at one of the locations below and wear it to show your support and help start conversations about ending gender-based violence.

-- Baagwating Indigenous Student Centre (151 Athol St. East Oshawa).
+- Baagwating Indigenous Student Centre (151 Athol Street East, Oshawa)

 Visit a campus kiosk

-Visit one of our on-campus kiosks from May 12 to 14 to learn more about the Moose Hide Campaign and pick up a pin.
+Visit an on-campus kiosk to learn more about the Moose Hide Campaign and pick up a pin.

 Learn more